 This course is the first half of the Algebra I program, and is designed to reinforce basic topics of mathematics, while introducing new Algebra concepts to students.
 Topics include properties of real numbers, multi-step equations, systems of equations, proportions, linear equations and inequalities.
-A summer review packet will be due the first class period of the new year.
 Following this course, students will enroll in Algebra I Part II.